crowbarmaster/CSVFilterUtility/README.md

 almost 14,000 lines-per-second.
 The process is simple.
 A line is read and split to an array.
-Then the selected search column's value is then compared to an assortment of different opperations available to filter by.
+Then the selected search column's value is then compared to an assortment of different operations available to filter by.
 Once a match is made, the user can opt to edit a column with a static value, or insert a new column with a specified value.
 This value can be specified as a numeric value,